 by Mike Ratliff

 It was in late fall of 2004 that I realized a very important Biblical principle.
 Up until then I had always assumed that when God gives us a message or lesson or sermon or counsel in which to write or teach or preach or give to those who needs to hear it, He would also cause those hearing it to recognize it as the truth, believe it, and obey it.
 Reality hit hard.
 The principle I learned was that God is glorified when we obey Him whether the results of our obedience meet our expectations or not.
 What happened was that I shared with the men at our old church the wonderful news that all God really wants from us is our devotion and obedience rather than just our religiosity.
 The results were not exactly what I expected.
-For the most part, I was looked at like I was a little green spaceman from the planet Zargon.
+For the most part, I was looked at like I was an alien from another planet.